New hope for men battling hot flashes from prostate cancer treatment

 Summary

-This study tests a drug called fezolinetant to see if it can reduce hot flashes in men with prostate cancer who are on hormone therapy.
+This study tests a drug called fezolinetant to see if it can reduce hot flashes in men with prostate cancer who are on hormone therapy (androgen deprivation therapy).
 About 60 men will take either the drug or a placebo daily for 4 weeks.
-Researchers will track hot flash frequency, severity, and safety, especially liver health.
+Researchers will track hot flash frequency, severity, and impact on quality of life, while also checking for liver safety.

 Get updates